 Machine learning improves recommendations over time, which encourages users to come back, and continue to listen to Spotify.

-These Spotify statistics for business show that Spotify has no doubt brought a lot to the music streaming industry.
+These Spotify statistics show that Spotify has no doubt brought a lot to the music streaming industry.

 This has made it possible for users to access a huge amount of music, all on one platform.
 It has also created an alternative that has challenged the illegal music download industry and provides compensation for music artists.